 IEX offers free Subscribership, free connectivity, free internalization (and Broker Priority), and free market data.
 Subscribers will only pay fees for shares traded and orders routed.
 Contact us for more details on our trading fees.

-At launch IEX began operations as a non-displayed ATS but, at a date to be announced, IEX plans to convert from an ATS to an ECN and publish a displayed quotation.
+At launch IEX began operations as a non-displayed ATS but, at a date to be announced, IEX plans to publish a displayed quotation.

 IEX's trading system is architected to ensure our Matching Engine calculates the up-to-date NBBO before any participant can independently calculate and act upon the up-to-date NBBO on IEX.